 The methodology applies to all government-related entities (GRE) in the private or public sector.
 It describes the key areas that MARC considers when rating debt issued by GREs or assessing the credit quality of GRE payment counterparties (offtakers) in structured or project finance transactions.
-This methodology supplements an earlier commentary published in July 2010 by MARC titled "The Role of Government Support in Corporate and Project Finance" by addressing in detail the aspects of the rating agency's rating approach for GREs.
+MARC has structured its GRE methodology around a five-factor support assessment framework which is highly skewed towards qualitative considerations to facilitate consistent application of the methodology.